CyVerse-learning-materials/foss/docs/05_version_control.md

 ## **Definitions**

+!!!
+Info "Git-related Definitions"
         *Git* - tool for version control.

         *GitHub* - hosted server that is also interactive.

         *repo* - short for repository

         *local* - on your personal computer.

         *remote* - somewhere other than your computer.
 GitHub can host remote repositories.

         *clone* - copy of a repository that lives locally on your computer.
         Pushing changes will affect the repository online.

         *fetch* - getting latest changes to the repository on your local computer.

         *branch* - a history of changes to a repository.
 You can have parallel branches with separate histories, allowing you to keep a "main" version and development versions.

         *fork* - copy of someone else's repository stored locally on your account.
 From forks, you can make pull requests to the main branch.

         *upstream* - primary or main branch of original repository.

         *downstream* - branch or fork of repository.

         *commit* - finalize a change.

         *push* - add changes back to the remote repository.

         *merge* - takes changes from a branch or fork and applies them to the main.

         *pull request* - proposed changes to/within a repository.

         *issue* - suggestions or tasks needed for the repository.
 Allows you to track decisions, bugs with the repository, etc.

 ## Git vs. GitHub